Nuitka/Nuitka/Developer_Manual.rst

 Limitations for now
 -------------------

-- The collection of value friends will have a limited history only and be mutated as the processing goes.

-- Only enough to trace "ctypes" information through the code

-  We won't cover everything immediately.
-We need to consider re-factoring existing optimizations into such that happen during the pass with value information.
-The builtins have already been mentioned as a worth-while target.
-It would also validate the new design.
-But it should not block to reach the ability to implement "ctypes".

 - Aim only for limited examples.
-For "ctypes" that means to compile time evaluate:
+For ``ctypes`` that means to compile time evaluate:

   .. code-block:: python